All Products

 Prerequisites

-You need to set up a DNS Service in your existing business system.
+Set up a DNS service in your existing business system.

 Note

-Because there are multiple ways to set up DNS Service (such as setting up in ECS or installing CoreDNS components in container services), this example does not demonstrate the setup process.
+Because multiple methods exist for setting up a DNS service—such as deploying it on ECS or installing CoreDNS components in container services—this example does not cover the setup process.

 1. Enable K8s Service for SAE application

-This topic only introduces the key steps.
-For detailed configuration, see Use a K8s ServiceName to configure application service access.
+This topic covers only key steps.
+For full configuration details, see Use a K8s ServiceName to configure application service access.

-1. On the Deploy Application page of the target SAE application, in the Service Registration and Discovery section, enable Kubernetes Service-based Service Registry and Discovery, and then configure Port, Container Port, and Protocol.
+1. On the Deploy Application page of the target SAE application, go to the Service Registration And Discovery section.
+Enable Kubernetes Service-based Service Registration And Discovery, and then configure the Port, Container Port, and Protocol.

 FaS7U7ormo

-After enabling K8s Service, the system adds a DNS record in the Private DNS (PrivateZone).
-You can view the DNS record on the Built-in Authoritative Module tab in the Alibaba Cloud DNS console.
+After you enable K8s Service, the system adds a DNS record to internal DNS resolution (PrivateZone).
+You can view this record on the Built-in Authoritative Module tab in the Alibaba Cloud DNS console

-2. On the Application Information tab of the Basic Information page, find the Application Access Settings section, and copy the access address on the Kubernetes Service Name-based Access tab.
+2. On the Application Information tab of the Basic Information page, locate the Application Access Settings section.
+On the Kubernetes Service-based Access tab, copy the access address.

 qRH3OmGCsi